Do1e

 > ]

-Create a Poetry virtual environment and install dependencies#
+Create a new Poetry virtual environment and install dependencies#

-By default, it will create a virtual environment in ~/.cache/pypoetry, which can be modified using pop config.
-For more details, see the documentation here.
+By default, a virtual environment will be created in ~/.cache/pypoetry, which can be modified using pop config, see documentation here.
 I personally prefer to place it in the project directory:

 # Configure the virtual environment to be placed in the project directory